-- SESRIC has allocated the necessary office space in its premises for hosting the OBIC temporarily as an OIC Programme and host the OBIC Technical Team; - ICIEC and SESRIC have formed two Committees, i.e. the Executive Committee and the Technical Committee, under a Resolution issued on August 31, 2020, in this respect by the CEO, ICIEC and the DG, SESRIC.
+- SESRIC has allocated the necessary office space in its premises for hosting the OBIC temporarily as an OIC Programme and hosting the OBIC Technical Team. - ICIEC and SESRIC have formed two Committees, i.e., the Executive Committee and the Technical Committee, under a Resolution issued on August 31, 2020, in this respect by the CEO, ICIEC, and the DG, SESRIC.
 The Resolution has named the members from each institution, along with Terms of Reference (ToRs) for each Committee.
-Both Committees held several meetings during the past few months to discuss the current status of the initiative and the way forward. - A Questionnaire was designed by ICIEC and SESRIC as requested by Resolution No. 72 of the 35th Session, and the Questionnaire was sent out starting December 23, 2020, to 26 Public and Private entities involved in collecting and producing credit/business information, located in 19 Member Countries of Tiers A and B. Despite several reminders made, only a few responses were received to date, and they were from recipients located in 8 Countries, i.e. Kyrgyzstan, Oman, Maldives, Malaysia, Algeria, United Arab Emirates, and Saudi Arabia. - As per the Resolution made by the 37th Meeting of the Follow-up Committee (held virtual-only 08-09 June 2021), requesting ICIEC, in collaboration with SESRIC, to complete the technical preparations for launching the Programme at the earliest, a detailed Implementation Plan Report was prepared.
-For easy reference, the Executive Summary of the Report is attached as ANNEX-1, while the full Report is attached as ANNEX-2. - As per the Resolution made by the 37th Meeting of the Follow-up Committee (held virtual-only 08-09 June 2021), ICIEC, SESRIC and ICDT have prepared a Proposal for organizing a Capacity Building Programme for the benefit of potential beneficiaries of the OBIC in the areas covered under the core business areas of the Programme.
-In this respect, ICIEC, SESRIC, ICDT, and the Islamic Chamber of Commerce, Industry and Agriculture (ICCIA) who joined the implementation team of the OBIC Capacity Building Programme recently are taking together the necessary technical actions towards the implementation of the initiative and launching the OBIC.
-In this respect, preparations are ongoing to organize the Capacity Building Programme for the End Users, and the Programme was scheduled earlier to be organized in June 2022 in Cairo, Egypt, with the involvement of specialized experts from the IFC of the World Bank, in addition to technical contributions in delivering the sessions from ICIEC, SESRIC and ICDT.
-With the recent addition of the ICCIA to the team in charge of the implementation, the content of the Sessions was revisited to include more topics for the benefit of wider sectors of Users, and it was deferred to a new date to be organized in January 2023.
-The revised content of the Programme is given in ANNEX-3.
+Both Committees held several meetings during the past few months to discuss the current status of the initiative and the way forward. - A Questionnaire was designed by ICIEC and SESRIC as requested by Resolution No. 72 of the 35th Session, and the Questionnaire was sent out starting December 23, 2020, to 26 Public and Private entities involved in collecting and producing credit/business information located in 19 Member Countries of Tiers A and B. Despite several reminders, only a few responses have been received to date.
+They were from recipients located in 8 Countries, i.e., Kyrgyzstan, Oman, Maldives, Malaysia, Algeria, United Arab Emirates, and Saudi Arabia. - As per the Resolution made by the 37th Meeting of the Follow-up Committee (held virtual-only 08-09 June 2021), requesting ICIEC, in collaboration with SESRIC, to complete the technical preparations for launching the Programme at the earliest, a detailed Implementation Plan Report was prepared.
+For easy reference, the Executive Summary of the Report is attached as ANNEX-1, while the full Report is attached as ANNEX-2. - As per the Resolution made by the 37th Meeting of the Follow-up Committee (held virtual-only 08-09 June 2021) regarding the implementation of the Capacity Building Programme for the Users of the OBIC, the institutions involved in the Project, i.e., ICIEC, SESRIC, ICCIA, and ICDT have implemented the Capacity Building Programme under the title: "The Role of Credit Information Sharing and Business Intelligence in supporting Trade and Investment Decisions.
+The Programme was organized in Jeddah, Kingdom of Saudi Arabia, during the period 20-22 March 2022 and was hosted by ICIEC.
+Speakers delivered the Sessions of the Programme from ICIEC, ICDT, ICCIA, and the IsDB Institute.
+For the detailed Agenda of the Capacity Building Programme, please refer to ANNEX-3. - The Capacity Building Programme brought together 36 participants from 21 institutions located in 11 OIC member countries (Chad, Senegal, Sudan, Libya, Bahrain, Saudi Arabia, Egypt, Tunisia, Jordan, Pakistan, and Turkiye.